SaiyajinK/Minimal-Dark-for-Steam/README.md

 ![steamwebhelper_4FpJOM4dmK](https://github.com/SaiyajinK/Minimal-Dark-for-Steam/assets/105972098/09a09386-b252-4033-8c7a-5cb82b690776)

 ⚠️ note: on the beta channel, this function is no longer available.
 There must have been changes that broke the script.
-I will keep an eye out for a possible update to the script (if it is updated of course) and if so, my skin will be updated accordingly. <br>
+I will keep an eye out for a possible update (if it is updated of course) and if so, my skin will be updated accordingly. <br>

 ## `📸 Compact mode + friends 📸` <br>